nancyfiend070-gif/KidsBasics/privacy_policy.md

 We do not collect personal information such as name, email, or contact details.

 However, the app uses third-party services like Google AdMob which may automatically collect:

-- Device information
+* Device information
-- Approximate location
+* Approximate location
-- Ad interaction data
+* Ad interaction data

 ---

 ## How We Use Information

 The collected data is used to:

-- Display advertisements
+* Display ads in a child-friendly manner
-- Improve app performance
+* Improve app performance

 ---

 ## Children's Privacy

 This app is designed for children.

-We do not knowingly collect personal data.
+We do not knowingly collect personal data from children.

-Ads shown are provided by third-party services and may be personalized or non-personalized.
+Ads shown in the app are **non-personalized and child-friendly**.

+We comply with Google Play Families Policy requirements for children's apps.

 ---

 ## Third-Party Services

 We use:

-- Google AdMob (for ads)
+* Google AdMob (for child-friendly ads)

 These services may collect data as per their own privacy policies.